BogiHsu/Tacotron2-PyTorch/README.md

 ```bash
 python3 inference.py --ckpt_pth=<pth/to/model> --img_pth=<pth/to/save/alignment> --wav_pth=<pth/to/save/wavs> --text=<text/to/synthesize>
 ```

+## Pretrained Model
+Now you can download pretrained models from [here](https://www.dropbox.com/sh/vk2erozpkoltao6/AABCk4WryQtrt4BYthIKzbK7a?dl=0).
+The hyperparameter(git commit: [301943f](https://github.com/BogiHsu/Tacotron2-PyTorch/commit/301943f4c9d1de7d6c819be08ebd401a059127c3)) for training the pretrained models is also in the directory.

 ## Vocoder
 Vocoder is not implemented yet.
 For now I just reconstuct the linear spectrogram from the mel spectrogram directly and use Griffim-Lim to synthesize the waveform.
 A neural vocoder will be implemented in the future.
 Or you can refer to [Wavenet](https://github.com/r9y9/wavenet_vocoder), [FFTNet](https://github.com/syang1993/FFTNet), or [WaveGlow](https://github.com/NVIDIA/waveglow).